MehmetMHY/cha/README.md

                         Extract code blocks from the final output and save them as files -ide, --integrated_dev_env
-                        Input a one-short query using your default terminal text editor (IDE)
+                        Input a one-short query using your default terminal text editor (IDE) -i, --init            (Optional) Initialize local directory and files in your home directory for configuring Cha
 ```

 ## Development